HiPerCoRe/KTT/Readme.md

 Related projects
 ----------------
 KTT API is based on [CLTune project](https://github.com/CNugteren/CLTune).
-Certain parts of the API are similar to CLTune, however internal structure is completely rewritten from scratch.
+Certain parts of the API are similar to CLTune.
+However, the internal structure is completely rewritten from scratch.
 The ClTuneGemm and ClTuneConvolution examples are adopted from CLTune.

 KTT search space generation and tuning configuration storage techniques are derived from [ATF project](https://dl.acm.org/doi/10.1145/3427093).
-Certain modifications were made to the original ATF algorithms due to differences in API and available framework features.
+Due to differences in API and available framework features, certain modifications were made to the original ATF algorithms.
 The examples stored in AtfSamples folder are adopted from ATF.

 How to cite
 -----------